How Spot and Handle Social Climbers: Examples & Solutions

 We all have within us, and men especially so, the tendency to engage in social climbing.

-Because this is the rule of social climb:
+Because this is the rule of over-climbing:

 You social climb your status to the middle, never to the top.